sts10/docs/src/initial-setup/go.md

 If you just want to play Go on your desktop, an easy way to do it is in your browser through an online server like [OGS](https://online-go.com/).
 On iOS I like [SmartGo](https://apps.apple.com/us/app/smartgo-player/id314506629).
 See more Go resources at the bottom of this page.
 But the bulk of this page is dedicated to playing Go through a desktop app called Sabaki.

+## Katrain

+For an all-in-one training software solution, I strongly recommend [Katrain](https://github.com/sanderland/katrain).
+You'll probably need pip3 to install it, and I've yet to get the audio to work on Ubuntu, but otherwise it's great.

 ## Sabaki, a desktop Go app for Linux

 A good desktop app that works for Linux is [Sabaki](https://sabaki.yichuanshen.de/) ([GitHub repo](https://github.com/SabakiHQ/Sabaki)).
 To install it, I went with the x64 AppImage, probably from [the GitHub Releases tab](https://github.com/SabakiHQ/Sabaki/releases)).